lancedb/lancedb/docs/src/cloud/cloud_faq.md

 `table = db.open_table()` should be called once and used for all subsequent table operations.
 If there are changes to the opened table, `table` always reflect the **latest version** of the data.

 ### What should I do if I need to search for rows by `id`?
-LanceDB Cloud currently does not support an internal `row_id` column.
+LanceDB Cloud currently does not support an ID or primary key column.
 You are recommended to add a user-defined ID column.
 To significantly improve the query performance with SQL causes, a scalar BITMAP/BTREE index should be created on this column.

 ### What are the vector indexing types supported by LanceDB Cloud?